linuxscout/asmai-arabic-semantic/README.md

 ## Description

-Asmai: (Al'asma'i) Arabic semantic analysis library for Python
+Asmai: (Al'asma'i) Arabic semantic analysis library for Python,  it provides extracting word pairs that carry meanings of the type: (subject-verb, verb-object, word composition)